 Many people will agree that winter is the season that they do not want to move.
 However, summer poses its challenges, and most people are not prepared for them.
 Sure, there is no risk of snow, ice, or freezing temperatures, but that does not mean there will not be some obstacles to overcome.
 Below are some summer moving tips you should find very helpful.

 - Book Your Movers Early – Spring and summer are the most popular times to move, so do not even think about waiting until the last minute to call movers.
 If you do, you may have a hard time finding any that are available.
 This is especially true if you need the move to take place on a weekend or the 1st or 15th of the month.
 Ideally, you will try to schedule on a weekday.

 - Consider Traffic – Depending on where you live, traffic could be heavier in the summer.
 This could be due to tourism or recreational vehicles heading to the campground near you.
 Not to mention, this is the time of year when streets are often being fixed, so plan your moving time and route thoughtfully.

-- Plan for a Garage Sale – If you plan in advance then you can have a garage sale prior to the move to get rid of everything you do not want or need.
+- Plan for a Garage Sale – If you plan then you can have a garage sale before the move to get rid of everything you do not want or need.
 A little planning will ensure your garage sale is a success.

 - Beat the Heat – Even if you hire movers you will still be doing some walking and standing in the heat.
 Plus, if your home does not have air conditioning then there will be nowhere you can go to get relief.
 Keep fans plugged in, stock plenty of water, freeze towels to put around your neck, and wear lightweight, moisture-wicking material.